Skip to content

 Nan Goldin is known as an artist whose output is inextricably linked to her own biography and for breaking down the traditional barrier between the camera and the object photographed.
 Her naturally lit images document her surrogate family of friends and lovers, and – more often than not – are frank confrontations with personal experiences and explorations of both intimacy and alienation.

-Following her retrospective at the Whitney Museum of New York (1996) where her slideshow 'The Ballad of Sexual Dependency' was presented, Nan Goldin’s reputation grew, now she is recognised as one of the world’s most important living photographers.
-Subsequently another retrospective was organised by the Centre Pompidou, Paris, and Whitechapel Art Gallery, London (2001).
+Following her retrospective at the Whitney Museum of New York (1996) where her slideshow 'The Ballad of Sexual Dependency' was presented, Nan Goldin’s reputation grew, and now she is recognised as one of the world’s most important living photographers.
+Subsequently, another retrospective was organised by the Centre Pompidou, Paris, and Whitechapel Art Gallery, London (2001).

-Recent solo exhibitions by the artist include: Arts Institute of Chicago, USA (2020); Tate Modern, London (2019); el Centro de la Imagen, Mexico City, Mexico (2019); Château d’Hardelot, Condette France (2018); La Triennale, Milano (2017); Irish Museum of Modern Art, Dublin (2017); POrtland Museum of Art, Portland, US (2017); MoMA, New York (2016); MAM, Museu de arte Moderna, Brazil (2012); the Nederland Fotomuseum, The Netherlands (2010) and NOMA, Louisiana (2009).
+Recent solo exhibitions by the artist include in 2023 Nan Goldin, Wilde Gallery, Zurich, Switzerland and The Ballad of Sexual Dependency, National Gallery of Australia; Marian Goodman Gallery, New York, USA (2021); Librarie Marian Goodman, Paris, France (2020); Galleri K, Oslo, Norway (2020); Tate Modern, London (2019); Château d’Hardelot, Condette France (2018); La Triennale, Milano (2017); Irish Museum of Modern Art, Dublin (2017); MoMA, New York (2016); MAM, Museu de arte Moderna, Brazil (2012); the Nederland Fotomuseum, The Netherlands (2010) and NOMA, Louisiana (2009).

-Group exhibitions include: NBK, Berlin, Germany (2022); Château de Versailles, France (2019); Rose Art Museum, Massachusetts, US (2018); MOCA, Los Angeles, US (2018); Museo d’Arte Contemporanea Donna Regina (MADRE), Naples, Italy (2017); The McNay Art Museum, Sant’Antonio, Texas, US 2016), Sprovieri, London (2015); Le Louvre, Paris, France (2010).
+Group exhibitions include: in 2020 I’m Yours: Encounters with Art in Our Times, Institute of Contemporary Art, Boston, US; Citizenship: A Practice of Society, Museum of Contemporary Art, Denver, US; Sirens, CAC Malaga, Malaga, Spain; Château de Versailles, France (2019); Rose Art Museum, Massachusetts, US (2018); Gagosian Gallery, San Francisco, US (2018); Museo d’Arte Contemporanea Donna Regina (MADRE), Naples, Italy (2017); Sadie Coles HQ, London (2017); The McNay Art Museum, Sant’Antonio, Texas, US 2016), Sprovieri, London (2015); Le Louvre, Paris, France (2010).

 She has been the recipient of many awards including the Ruth Baumgarte Award, Sprengel Museum, Hannover, Germany (2019); the Centenary Medal, London (2018); the Hasselblad Award, Gothenburg, Sweden (2007); the Commandeur des Arts et des Lettres, France (2006); and the DAAD, Artists in Residence Program, Berlin (1991).